IDR/vocabulary/README.md

 ### Processed Data Annotation

-Cellular phenotypes identified in studies are annotated with [Cellular Microscopy Phenotype Ontology](http://www.ebi.ac.uk/cmpo) terms where possible.
-We are adding to this ontology as required.
-We are also recording whether the phenotypes were manually or automatically assigned ("Phenotype Score Type" in  the [controlled vocabulary and ontology sources](https://docs.google.com/spreadsheets/d/1S9of23dD8vY1QUv90RV_-Ugu0h6yTeNobuj92-OoSl8/edit?usp=sharing) spreadsheet).
+Cellular phenotypes identified in studies are annotated with [Cellular Microscopy Phenotype Ontology](http://www.ebi.ac.uk/cmpo) (CMPO) terms where possible.
+We are adding to this ontology as required, with nearly 40 new terms added since May 2015.
+For example, we have created a series of phenotypes describing [protein localization within nuclear sub compartments](http://www.ebi.ac.uk/ols/beta/ontologies/cmpo/terms?iri=http%3A%2F%2Fwww.ebi.ac.uk%2Fcmpo%2FCMPO_0000403).
+We are also recording whether phenotypes were manually or automatically assigned ("Phenotype Score Type" in  the [controlled vocabulary and ontology sources](https://docs.google.com/spreadsheets/d/1S9of23dD8vY1QUv90RV_-Ugu0h6yTeNobuj92-OoSl8/edit?usp=sharing) spreadsheet).

 Data provided in processed/results files are described using both a free text description and by using a controlled vocabulary term to record the type of information in each column of the file.
 The controlled vocabulary terms are given in the "Processed Data Column Type" row in the [controlled vocabulary and ontology sources](https://docs.google.com/spreadsheets/d/1S9of23dD8vY1QUv90RV_-Ugu0h6yTeNobuj92-OoSl8/edit?usp=sharing) spreadsheet.